 Review summary: Canon 1D vs Pentax K-1

-So what is the bottom line?
-Is the Canon 1D better than the Pentax K-1 or vice versa?
+So what conclusions can be drawn?
+Is there a clear favorite between the Canon 1D and the Pentax K-1?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Faster shutter: Has higher mechanical shutter speed (16000/sec vs 8000/sec) to freeze action.

 - Faster burst: Shoots at higher frequency (8 vs 4.4 flaps/sec) to capture the decisive moment.

 - More portrait friendly: Features an integrated vertical grip for easier portrait shooting.

 - More heavily discounted: Has been available for much longer (launched in September 2001).

 Arguments in favor of the Pentax K-1:

 - More detail: Has more megapixels (36.2 vs 4.1MP), which boosts linear resolution by 195%.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.